-- 1. Criteria.
-To be considered for promotion to a higher title, IAS must meet the minimum university criteria as stated in the IAS Promotion Resources page.
-Departmental expectations for IAS are described in section III.B. - 2.
-Standards.
-In keeping with the IAS Guide to Promotion put forth by the Faculty Senate, the criteria used to evaluate IAS for promotion shall be the standard three areas of IAS responsibility outlined in section III.B: teaching, professional development / creative activity / scholarship, and service to the department and institution, the profession, and/or the public.
+2. Standards.
+In keeping with the IAS Promotion guidelines put forth by the Faculty Senate, the criteria used to evaluate IAS for promotion shall be the standard three areas of IAS responsibility outlined in section III.B: teaching, professional development / creative activity / scholarship, and service to the department and institution, the profession, and/or the public.
 In ranking the importance of the areas of IAS responsibility, teaching is of primary importance, followed by professional development / creative activity / scholarship and/or service.